smcclure17/linkedin-scraper/README.md

 ### Setup gsheet service account credentials

 - Ask Sean (McClure) for a copy of the ghseet service account key
-- Folow the step 7 in the [Gsheet package documentation]() to put the account key in the correct location such that the library can access it:
+- Folow the step 7 in the [gspread package documentation](https://docs.gspread.org/en/latest/oauth2.html#for-bots-using-service-account) to put the account key in the correct location such that the library can access it:

     > Move the downloaded file to `~/.config/gspread/service_account.json`.
 Windows users should put this file to `%APPDATA%\gspread\service_account.json`.